 Katherine Gustafson is an author and personal finance expert from Portland, Oregon.
 She writes about investing for Wealthsimple as well as having written for Forbes, Business Insider, TechCrunch, and LendingTree.
 Katherine is a past recipient of the Izzy Award for outstanding achievement in independent media.
 She has a BA from Amherst College and an MA from Boston University.

 Some stock shares these days are big-ticket items.
 A single share of Amazon is worth more than $3,500, and Alphabet (Google’s parent company) clocks in north of $2,500.
-Problem is: Not everyone who’d like to own Amazon or Alphabet shares can pony up that amount to purchase a single share.
+Problem is: Not everyone who’d like to own Amazon or Google stocks can pony up that amount to purchase a single share.

 The solution: Stock shares can be broken down into fractional shares, allowing more investors to buy a piece of their favorite company.
 This guide will explain how fractional shares and why they’re important for investors to understand.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What are fractional shares?